gabrielkoerich/talks/meetup-devops.md

 ---

-# 4. Study/learn alone and enjoy everything the internet gives you for free.
+# 4. Study/learn and enjoy everything the internet gives you for free.

 ^ G.